sheriifMahadi/guides/seismic/README.md

 ### 3. Send transaction
     bash script/transact.sh

 Do the same as you did in the deploy contract step.
+Congratulation!!
 ![Screenshot 2025-04-22 074737](https://github.com/user-attachments/assets/6c33b927-0d45-46b1-a291-403a97d4d7d0)